L4ser-Security-Labs/onionhookblog/_posts/2024-07-02-atm-skimmer-sales.md

 date: 2024-07-05 12:26:40
 layout: post
 title: ATM Skimmer Sales
-subtitle: Investigating a darkweb site selling ATM, POS, Gas Pump Skimmers.
+subtitle: Investigating a dark web site selling ATM, POS, Gas Pump Skimmers.
 description: In this blog post, we will be looking at a dark web site claiming to sell various types of ATM, POS, Card and Gas Pumps skimmers.
 image: https://images.unsplash.com/photo-1611605862651-c91b8778ce01?w=800&auto=format&fit=crop&q=60&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxzZWFyY2h8OHx8QVRNfGVufDB8fDB8fHww
 optimized_image: https://images.unsplash.com/photo-1611605862651-c91b8778ce01?w=800&auto=format&fit=crop&q=60&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxzZWFyY2h8OHx8QVRNfGVufDB8fDB8fHww
 category: hacking
 tags:
  - hacking
  - skimmer
-  - atms
+ - ATMs
-  - rfid
+ - RFID
  - pos
 author: l4sec
 paginate: true
 ---

 > [qq5jdnukdujkdkwas5wq45xwrhbadtc3vvlqdnlenfe64k7hd3igxxad.onion](http://qq5jdnukdujkdkwas5wq45xwrhbadtc3vvlqdnlenfe64k7hd3igxxad.onion)

 Skimmers are devices that can be installed on or inside ATMs, POS terminals, or fuel pumps to be able to capture data directly entered by the users.
-Data could be PIIs and pincodes entries.
+Data could be PIIs and PIN code entries.

-The data captured by the skimmers can now be used by criminals to create fake credit or debit cards to carry out illegal transactions, withdrwals and purchases from the affected victim's account.
+The data captured by the skimmers can now be used by criminals to create fake credit or debit cards to carry out illegal transactions, withdrawals and purchases from the affected victim's account.

 ## ATMs, POS Terminals, and Fuel Pump Skimmers
 #### ATM Skimmers
-ATM skimmers are used steal card details and PINs from unsuspecting users during ATM transactions.
+ATM skimmers are used to steal card details and PINs from unsuspecting users during ATM transactions.
 These devices are designed to capture data from the magnetic stripe of a credit or debit card, as well as the PIN entered by the cardholder.
 A typical ATM skimmer will have a card reader, camera, pin pad overlay and a transmitter.
 Some sophisticated skimmers might even include a Bluetooth or wireless transmitter that sends the captured data to the criminal without them having to retrieve the skimmer physically.

 ![ATM Skimmer image](https://i.postimg.cc/kgNnCn8v/atmskimmers.png "ATM Skimmer image")